When SaaS cleanup belongs in scope

 - Offboarding steps that should be added to prevent repeat cleanup.

-Examples of adjacent tools
+Examples of SaaS tools and agency use cases

 Who has access, who appears stale, and which accounts need owner review.